-First of all, there are two different kinds of softener salt, sodium chloride, and potassium chloride.
+First of all, there are two different kinds of water softener salt; sodium chloride and potassium chloride.

-Sodium chloride is what is used for table salt.
+Sodium chloride is what’s used for table salt.
 For your water softener, you need to buy salt specifically designed for water softeners.
 Regular table salt will not do.

-To know the quality of the salt, you need to look at its purity level.
+To know the quality of the salt, look at its purity level.
 Salt always contains some impurities and trace minerals.

 These impurities will create a mushy build up in your tank that needs to be cleaned up regularly.
-They can also create a salt bridge when salt creates a hard crust over the water, and this means your softener will not regenerate properly.
+They can also create a salt bridge when salt creates a hard crust over the water, which means your softener will not regenerate properly.

-Rock salt a naturally occurring mineral obtained from underground salt deposit by mining methods.
-Its purity level vary from 98% to 99% with a water insoluble level of 0.5 to 1.5%.
+Rock salt a naturally occurring mineral obtained from underground salt deposits by mining methods.
+Its purity level varies from 98% to 99% with a water insoluble level of 0.5 to 1.5%.

 It is not recommended for your water softener.
 The insoluble particles will create a buildup in the tank which will have to be cleaned several times a year.